 When it comes to backyard gardening, nothing beats tomatoes.
-They’re one of the most popular homegrown vegetables (actually, they’re fruits), and it’s easy to see why.
+They’re one of the most popular homegrown vegetables (fun fact: they’re fruits), and it’s easy to see why.
 They’re nutritious and delicious, whether you slice them, cook them or store them in freezer bags and canning jars.

 Use these tips to learn how to grow tomatoes.

 - Plant your tomatoes in a spot that gets at least six hours of sun a day.
 For best results, aim for six to eight hours a day, even if the sun is over them for part of the morning and over them again in the afternoon.
 Early morning sun is best, because it provides the light they need without intense heat.

 - In hot climates, tomatoes can get sunscald, or discolored spots, from too much sun.
 If this is a problem in your area, buy heat-resistant varieties or use clean straw, a shade cloth or other lightweight cover over the developing fruits from about noon to 2 p.m. each day, or when the sun at its hottest.
 Some gardeners grow sunflowers or other tall annuals nearby, so they’ll cast shade over the tomatoes when the sun is directly overhead.

 - Tomatoes thrive in rich, well-draining, neutral to slightly acidic soil with a pH of 6.0 to 6.8.
 To determine your pH, use a test kit or ask your local Cooperative Extension Service to test your soil for you.
 Tell them what you want to grow, so they can recommend any amendments you may need.

 - Dolomite lime will help lower the soil’s acidity.
 Garden sulfur or composted organic matter will lower alkalinity.
 Follow the directions on your product and your test results to know how much to use.
 Retest your pH every couple of years, since it can change.